gvspraveen/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The biggest problem for me was balancing and tuning my parameters between missing real cars vs false negatives.
-If I over correct in favor of detecting 100% of time (every second), then I run into problem of false negative.
-Even with smoothening and false negative filtering techniques I discussed earlier, this was still a issue.
-On the other hand, if I am too sensitive to false negatives, then I run into risk of having few seconds in video with no boxes on real cars.
+The biggest problem for me was balancing and tuning my parameters between missing real cars vs false positive.
+If I over correct in favor of detecting 100% of time (every frame), then I run into problem of too many false positives.
+Even with smoothening and false positives filtering techniques I discussed earlier, this was still a issue.
+On the other hand, if I am too sensitive to false positives, then I run into risk of having few seconds in video with no boxes on real cars.
 In the end, I went in favor of detecting cars most of the time and making sure false positives are not too many.

 This is a tradeoff.
-You might notice in vide0, when white car emerges from behind (or exiting the frame), boxes are not drawn immediately.
+You might notice in video, when white car emerges from behind (or exiting the frame), boxes are not drawn immediately.
 They are drawn only when 3/4th of car gets into visible spectrum.
 This I feel is a fair trade off.
 May be I will comeback to address this later.
 But for now I think the solution is reliable.

 Another possible approach is liminting the width of search space and eliminating cars on other side of the road.